Important Notice For Our Visitors, Vendors & Guests

 This decision is based on the current Santa Clara County guidelines cautioning against large public gatherings, coupled with our desire to ensure a safe and comfortable environment for all our festival attendees.
 There is too much uncertainty as to when it will be deemed safe to hold large public gatherings.
 While our festival includes a mixture of hands-on activities and lower risk outdoor activities, we decided to take the most conservative approach in the best interests of all concerned.

 Thank you to our loyal festival attendees, performers, exhibitors, vendors, sponsors, guests, and volunteers whom we will sadly miss seeing at this year’s festival.
-We hope you will return for next year’s festival that will be held on April 24-25, 2021.

 A Unique Experience